 Below Investment Grade Quality Securities.
 The Fund may invest up to 100% of its assets in debt securities that are rated below investment grade.
 Except with respect to 10% of its total assets, debt securities purchased by the Fund will be rated, at the time of investment, at least CCC (or a comparable rating) by at least one rating agency or, if unrated, determined by the Adviser to be of comparable quality.
+The ratings of a rating agency represent its opinion as to the quality of securities it undertakes to rate.
+Ratings are not absolute standards of quality; consequently, securities with the same maturity, duration, coupon, and rating may have different yields.

 If a security satisfies the Fund's minimum rating criteria at the time of purchase and is subsequently downgraded below such rating, the Fund will not be required to dispose of such security.
 If a downgrade occurs, the Adviser will consider what action, including the sale of such security, is in the best interest of the Fund and its stockholders.
 The Fund's debt securities may have fixed or variable principal payments and all types of interest rate and dividend payment and reset terms, including fixed rate, adjustable rate, zero coupon, contingent, deferred, payment in kind and auction rate features.